smwesten-usgs/prmsParameterizer/README.md

 ## prmsParameterizer
 ===
-Random code aimed at generating parameters for USGS PRMS model.
+Random code aimed at generating parameters for the USGS PRMS model.

 # THIS CODE IS NOT PRODUCTION QUALITY AND IS PRESENTED AS AN EXAMPLE ONLY!